Stephen Gogolev: 2022–23 season

 On July 22, 2022, it was announced that Gogolev had been assigned to two Grand Prix events: 2022 Skate Canada International and 2022 NHK Trophy.
 He was named to the Canadian national team on July 25.
 He began his season at the 2022 Glacier Falls Summer Classic, where he debuted a new short program that he skated cleanly, scoring 88.68.
 He was assigned to the 2022 CS U.S. International Figure Skating Classic, where he placed sixth.
 At his Grand Prix debut in Mississauga at the 2022 Skate Canada International, Gogolev made errors in his short program and placed eleventh.
 He rallied back with a strong free skate, where he placed fifth, moving up to seventh overall.
 At 2022 NHK Trophy, Gogolev finished ninth in the short program, but came back in the free skate with a score of 152.01, placing seventh.
 He moved up to eighth with a season's best total score of 221.02.

 At the 2023 Canadian Championships, Gogolev struggled with his short program, scoring 49.97 and placing seventeenth.
 He returned in the free skate, scoring 170.16 and placing first in the segment, rising to fourth overall.
 On January 15, he was assigned to compete at the 2023 Four Continents Championships.
-Gogolev invalidated a spin in the short program, scoring 72.82 and placing eleventh.
-In the free skate, he scored 136.94 and placed eleventh finishing thirteenth overall.
+One of his spins was invalidated in the short program, where he scored 72.82 and placed eleventh.
+In the free skate, he scored 136.94 and placed eleventh, finishing thirteenth overall.

 Gogolev was named to the Canadian team for the 2023 World Team Trophy in Tokyo.
 He finished twelfth of twelve skaters in the short program, making errors on all three jumping passes.
 He popped two jumps in the free skate, finishing eleventh in that segment, and said he had "mixed feelings" about the competition.
 Gogolev hoped to improve consistency going forward.